-There are three places to find used boat gear and parts: boat salvage yards, marine consignment stores, and online stores.
+Find great deals on used boat parts at boat salvage yards, marine consignment stores, and online

 Photo credit (above): John Lloyd

 If you enjoy bargain hunting, you’ll love picking over parts at a boat salvage yard.
-A boat salvage yard is a place where wrecked boats go to be taken apart and recycled.
+A marine salvage yard is a place where wrecked and salvage boats go to be taken apart and recycled.
 Often these companies also specialize in boat removal and offer boat disposal services.

 How it works